 The program assists communities in integrate resources and results of different productions such as crafts, performances, tourism, and cultural industries.
 It helps communities develop their own cultural industries and in-depth cultural tours as well as train tour guides.
 The program promotes collaboration between communities in different regions on various issues, including respect for cultural diversity and cross-industry alliance, to develop new community building mechanism and include more groups in community participation.

 One of the program goals is to "integrate industry resources that have the characteristics of local culture” and to "combine culture and industries.”
 The "community cultural industries” which the program aims to develop include agricultural product processing, crafts and cultural recreation, whose uniqueness comes from the participation of community residents.
-The Second Phase of New Hometown Community Building Project emphasizes the spirit and value of "research and development” and aims to form an alliance of local industries and promote collective buying as part of efforts to establish the mode of sustainable development of community cultural industries.
+The New Hometown Community Building Project emphasizes the spirit and value of "research and development” and aims to form an alliance of local industries and promote collective buying as part of efforts to establish the mode of sustainable development of community cultural industries.